sonic011gamer/Mu-Samsung/Building.md

 ./build_uefi.sh -d <Codename> [-r <Build Mode>] [-m <RAM Size>]
 ```

-When then Build is done you will find a `.img` File in the root of the repo.
+When then Build is done you will find a `.img` and a `.tar` File in the root of the repo.

 ## Troubleshooting: